jabsneve/Hurricanes_Capstone/README.md

 ### Machine Learning Models

 For my predictive models I chose a k-Nearest Neighbors model for predicting storm categories and a linear regression model for severity prediction.
-Both models made their predictions using minimum (barometric) pressure with the idea that lower barometric pressure will correlate to a stronger more severe storm.
+Both models made their predictions using minimum (barometric) pressure with the idea that lower barometric pressure will correlate to a stronger, more severe storm.

 For the k-Nearest Neighbors model I first tested a range of neighbors, 1 through 9, and found that the most accurate number of neighbors to predict on would be 5